-Angina happens when the lack of oxygen for the heart muscle and buildup of carbon dioxide, and other metabolites creates pain in the region of the chest.
+Angina happens when the lack of oxygen for the heart muscle and the buildup of carbon dioxide and other metabolites creates pain in the chest region.

 Pain can be mild or piercing, the feeling of pressure or fullness.
 This condition scares people.